The dark dimension, proton decay, and the length of the M-theory interval: Introduction

 In this work, we show that in cases where the visible sector resides in the small boundary, or even in the absence of warping, the current limit to the proton lifetime~\cite{Super-Kamiokande:2020wjk} bounds the size of the eleventh dimension (which we call $R$) from above.
 We will show this by quantifying how $M_{\rm Pl,11}$ decreases below the 4d Planck scale, $M_{\rm Pl,4}$, as we increase $R$ for both flat and warped intervals, in the full 11d theory as well as in the effective 5d description.
 Because consistency of 11d SUGRA requires the KK masses of GUT gauge bosons to be bounded as $M_{\rm KK}\lesssim M_{\rm Pl,11}$, a theory with $M_{\rm Pl,11}\leq 2\times 10^{16}$ GeV leads to excessively fast proton decay\footnote{We also note that SM gauge coupling unification at around $10^{10}$ GeV is incompatible with low-energy measurements of gauge couplings unless the particle content of the SM is drastically modified.
 See~\cite{Arkani-Hamed:2001gau} for an exotic example.}, {see~\cite{Heckman:2024trz} for a similar idea in the context of general GUT theories}.
 Our results show that in the most conservative case,

-providing a robust, model-independent upper bound to the size of the M-theory interval and indicating that it cannot serve as a dark dimension. {This result is in agreement with the arguments presented in \cite{Heckman:2024trz}, suggesting that if a GUT realized in nature, the dark dimension requires that it looks very different from standard unified theories where gauge bosons are \textit{point-like} particles up to the QG scale.}
+providing a robust, model-independent upper bound to the size of the M-theory interval and indicating that it cannot serve as a dark dimension. {We additionally consider an analogous analysis in a more hypothetical setting in which the Standard Model GUT is realized through a stack of M5-branes located at an arbitrary point of the interval and wrapping a curve of the CY, with similar conclusions}.
+These results are in agreement with the arguments presented in \cite{Heckman:2024trz}, suggesting that if a GUT is realized in nature, the dark dimension requires that it looks very different from standard unified theories where gauge bosons are \textit{point-like} particles up to the QG scale.